South Korea evacuates thousands of Scouts from coastal campsite as tropical storm nears | Science-Environment

 The South Korean government had scrambled to keep the 12-day gathering of Scouts going in the face of struggles with heat, hygiene and land use controversies, as thousands of British and American Scouts departed over the weekend.

-It wasn't until Monday afternoon that officials announced the decision to abandon the coastal campsite in the southwestern town of Buan, after forecasters raised alarms that Tropical Storm Khanun was heading toward the Korean Peninsula.
+It wasn't until Monday afternoon that officials announced the decision to abandon the coastal campsite in Saemangeum, a huge area reclaimed from the sea in the southwestern county of Buan, after forecasters raised alarms that Tropical Storm Khanun was heading toward the Korean Peninsula.

+As of Tuesday evening, Khanun was passing through waters 60 kilometres south of Japan's Yakushima island, which is south of the southern main island of Kyushu.

+Japan's weather agency issued warnings for heavy rain and high winds in the southern regions of Kyushu and parts of Shikoku island, east of Kyushu.

-The 37,000 Scouts, who hailed from 156 countries and were mostly teenagers, folded up their tents before boarding over 1,000 vehicles for the evacuation.
-Officials say 656 vehicles had left the campsite as of 4 p.m.
+The 37,000 Scouts, who hailed from 156 countries and were mostly teenagers, folded up their tents before boarding over 1,000 vehicles for the evacuation that began Tuesday morning.
+The World Organisation of the Scout Movement said all youth participants had safely departed from the Jamboree campsite as of Tuesday evening.

-Most of the scouts will be accommodated in Seoul and the surrounding area, with others sent to other provinces in the country's north and central regions.
+Most of the Scouts will be accommodated in Seoul and the surrounding area.

 Scouts from Britain, who had transferred to hotels in Seoul over the weekend because of the extreme heat at the Jamboree site, visited a war memorial and the former presidential palace.

+The 1,500-member Swedish contingent was transferred to three university dormitories in the central city of Cheonan.

+Northern European nations are dealing with their own extreme weather, with strong winds and rains causing floods, damaging buildings and knocking out electricity at thousands of homes in Norway and Sweden, Denmark, Lithuania, Finland, Estonia and Latvia.

-The provincial government had hoped the event would draw attention and investment to a controversial swath of reclaimed land.
+The North Jeolla provincial government, which governs Buan, had hoped that the Jamboree would draw attention and investment to a controversial swath of reclaimed land.

 Saemangeum is the result of a 19-year project to build a 33-kilometre seawall, which South Korea describes as the world's longest.